Backlinko-LLC/seo-jobs/README.md

 ## 3.4	Company Rating

-* Do lower rated companies pay less (salary)?
-Which companies have the highest ratings?
+* (Do lower rated companies pay less (salary)?
+Which companies have the highest ratings?)

 # 4	Job Responsibilities

+!!!
+To get the words we are looking for, it would be useful to see a simple wordcloud or a df which the tokenized words (single words and bigrams).
+That way, we can scann through the list and select htose that fit to job tasks, programming language.
+What do you think?
+Open to other appraoches.

 ## 4.1	Job related tasks

 * What job tasks are most often mentioned?

 ## 4.2	Deep dive into job tasks (PPC, content management, technical, etc.)

-* What technical SEO tasks are most often required?
+(* What technical SEO tasks are most often required?)

 # 5	Job Requirements